vladzinca/store-order-management-app/README.md

 Regarding its functionality, I will try to be as concise and clear as I can.

-The program starts by spawning `P` level 1 threads, whose job is to read orders that are defined as lines inside the file `orders.txt`.
+The program starts by spawning `P` level 1 threads.
+Their job is to read orders that are defined as lines inside the file `orders.txt`.

 For every order they read, the level 1 threads attempt to spawn as many level 2 threads as `P` to read products from `order_products.txt`, check if they belong to the order the level 1 thread that spawned them handles, and if it they do ship them.